Acre Prison break: History

 At the time of the British Mandate the citadel in the old city of Acre was used as a prison.

 In total, the prison contained 700 Arab prisoners and 90 Jewish prisoners, the latter mainly members of the Jewish underground groups Haganah, Lehi, and Irgun, who had been captured by the British.
 One of those prisoners was Eitan Livni (father of Tzipi Livni), the Irgun operations officer.

 On April 16, 1947, four Irgun members, Dov Gruner, Yehiel Dresner, Mordechai Alkahi, and Eliezer Kashani, who had been captured by the British 6th Airborne Division, were hanged in Acre Prison to become the Irgun's first postwar 'martyrs'.
 At his trial, Dov Gruner declared the British Army and Administration to be 'criminal organizations'.

 The Lehi and Irgun prisoners considered an escape but concluded that would be impossible without outside assistance.
 They therefore contacted Irgun headquarters with a plan.
-Dov Cohen, AKA "Shimshon", a former member of the British Special Interrogation Group, was selected to lead the operation.
+Dov Cohen, AKA "Shimshon", a former member of the British Army who had served in No. 51 Commando and the Special Interrogation Group during World War II, was selected to lead the operation.
 The plan was facilitated by Peres Etkes, an American of Russian Jewish origins, who worked for the Mandatory authorities as an engineer and who had built the prison.
 According to his nephew, Etkes furnished the Irgun with a detailed map of the prison.